-Subdivision and development in the Greenfield Residential Areas create a high-quality and diverse living environment.
+Subdivision and development in the Greenfield Residential Areas create a highquality and diverse living environment.

-- 2.1 To ensure subdivision and development meets the reasonable needs of future users whilst achieving the following design principles: - 1.
-Street design contributes to attractive and safe neighbourhood's - 2.
-Housing diversity and variety is achieved - 3.
-Visual dominance is avoided - 4.
-Allotments are shaped and designed to enable dwellings with good solar access and sufficient outdoor amenity and sunny private outdoor space - 5.
-Convenient and safe access for residents is provided to nearby public open spaces, neighbourhood centre and public transportation routes - 6.
-Intended building scale and form contributes to a distinctive sense of place that complements other subdivisions or developments - 7.
-Takes advantage of connections and significant views to the wider landscape - 8.
-The natural characteristics and contours of the site are worked with - 9.
-Safe walking and cycling is facilitated - 10.
-A high degree of connectivity within the local roading network is provided, and - 11.
-Crime Prevention Through Environmental Design (CPTED) ensures all streets and public spaces are overlooked or visible from adjacent activities. - 2.2 To enhance and restore the natural features of the site, through sensitive integration of stormwater design. - 2.3 To enhance the amenities of the natural and built environment following earthworks by requiring that road berms, new allotments, and public open spaces are formed, landscaped and planted to a level commensurate with the intended use and consistent with delivering a coordinated and coherent streetscape. - 2.4 To ensure public open spaces meet the needs of the community by ensuring that these areas: - 1. are of a high quality - 2. have sufficient road frontage so that users are visible to the general public for safety reasons - 3. are located so that they are easily accessible to the general public, and - 4. have a terrain and are of a type and size that is useable for a number of active and passive recreation activities. - 2.5 To ensure neighbourhood centres meet the needs of the community by ensuring # they: - 1. hasve sufficient road frontage so that users are visible to the public - 2. isare located to ensure ready access by all users, and - 3. isare designed to create a high-quality environment and community focal point, and - 4. are of a type and scale compatible with any relevant Structure Plan - 2.6 To control the development of land near roads and the railway line to ensure noise from transport infrastructure does not cause adverse effects on the amenity of noise sensitive activities, and that subdivision design prevents adverse impacts on the efficient use of roads and railway lines.
+- 2.1 To ensure subdivision and development meets the reasonable needs of future users whilst achieving the following design principles: - Street design contributes to attractive and safe neighbourhoods - Housing diversity and variety is achieved - Visual dominance is avoided - Allotments are shaped and designed to enable dwellings with good solar access and sufficient outdoor amenity and sunny private outdoor space - Convenient and safe access for residents is provided to nearby public open spaces, neighbourhood centre and public transportation routes - Intended building scale and form contributes to a distinctive sense of place that complements other subdivisions or developments - Takes advantage of connections and significant views to the wider landscape - The natural characteristics and contours of the site are worked with - Safe walking and cycling is facilitated - A high degree of connectivity within the local roading network is provided, and - Crime Prevention Through Environmental Design (CPTED) ensures all streets and public spaces are overlooked or visible from adjacent activities. - 2.2 To enhance and restore the natural features of the site, through sensitive integration of stormwater design. - 2.3 To enhance the amenities of the natural and built environment following earthworks by requiring that road berms, new allotments, and public open spaces are formed, landscaped and planted to a level commensurate with the intended use and consistent with delivering a coordinated and coherent streetscape.

+2.4 To ensure public open spaces meet the needs of the community by ensuring that these areas:

+- are of a high quality - have sufficient road frontage so that users are visible to the general public for safety reasons - are located so that they are easily accessible to the general public, and - have a terrain and are of a type and size that is useable for a number of active and passive recreation activities. - 2.5 To ensure neighbourhood centres meet the needs of the community by ensuring they: - have sufficient road frontage so that users are visible to the public - are located to ensure ready access by all users, and - are designed to create a high-quality environment and community focal point, and - are of a type and scale compatible with any relevant Structure Plan. - 2.6 To control the development of land near roads and the railway line to ensure noise from transport infrastructure does not cause adverse effects on the amenity of noise sensitive activities, and that subdivision design prevents adverse impacts on the efficient use of roads and railway lines.